The Face at the Window (1932 film)

 The Face at the Window is a 1932 British drama film directed by Leslie S. Hiscott and starring Raymond Massey, Claude Hulbert and Isla Bevan.
-It was made at Twickenham Studios as a quota quickie.
-It is based on a play of the same name by F. Brooke Warren first performed in 1897.
+It was written by H. Fowler Mear based on the 1897 play of the same name by F. Brooke Warren and was made at Twickenham Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Story

-Opening in the shadowed half-light of a bank vault in Paris, where a watchman has been mysteriously murdered, the picture centres around the methods of detective Paul Le Gros - played by Raymond Massey - to solve the identity of a masked criminal called "Le Loup" (The Wolf), who kills with an injection of poison with a finger ring.
-As Peter Pomeroy, the detective's useless assistant, Claude Hulbert provides a spot of comedy.
+Opening in the shadowed half-light of a bank vault in Paris, where a watchman has been mysteriously murdered, the picture centres around the methods of detective Paul Le Gros to solve the identity of a masked criminal called "Le Loup" (The Wolf), who kills with an injection of poison with a finger ring.
+Peter Pomeroy, the detective's useless assistant, provides a spot of comedy.